dancodermachine/DVD-Rental-Database-Analysis/README.md

 * What is the payment behavior of the top 10 customers?

 The queried data was then downloaded as .csv files.
 Next, we have plot graphs about the data using Microsoft Excel.
-Finally, we made a PowerPoint presentation in order to show our answers to the four questions in a visual way.
+Finally, a PowerPoint presentation was made in order to show the answers to the four questions in a visual way.

 ## Software Used